AkshantVats/Learning/InterviewCampProblems/README.md

   25. Find the nth number in the Fibonacci series.
 Fibonacci series is as follows:1, 1, 2, 3, 5, 8, 13, 21, ..
 After the first two 1’s, each number is the sum of the previous two numbers.

   26. Power Function: Implement a function to calculate X^N. Both X and N can be positive or negative.
 You can assume that overflow doesn't happen.(Try doing it in ​O(log(N))​ time)For example: 2 ^ 2  = 4  2 ^ -2 = 0.25 -2 ^ 3  = -8

+  27. Given an array of integers, print all combinations of size X.